michaelbZA/my-website/content/posts/fc-series/09-technology-enablement-modern-finance.md

 ## Implementation Strategies That Won't Break the Bank

-Parmenter emphasizes that technology implementation doesn't have to be an all-or-nothing proposition.
+Parmenter emphasises that technology implementation doesn't have to be an all-or-nothing proposition.
 His phased approach includes:

 ### 1. The Pilot Approach